OniAkuma96/Milestone-project---The-Church-of-Iron/README.md

 - Navbar and footer not the same shade of blue.
 Navbar on homepage slightly lighter than navbar on other three pages.

+- On very small screen width (< 320px) there's white bar on right of screen on homepage.

 ## Deployment

 ## Credits